baozi-technology/baozi-web/content/09-11-2019/index.md

 I've spent a couple of months reading all sorts of articles and news about Free Software, Open-Source, licensing and more importantly the different business model strategies you can adopt to support financially your next amazing Free Libre Open Source Software project.

-I want to summarize in this series of three articles the most important things that I've learnt and that I think everyone in the industry should know.
+I want to summarize in this series of articles the most important things that I've learnt and that I think everyone in the industry should know.

 These articles are beginner-friendly.
 You do not need any background in software licensing, or even in software development to read it.
 In fact, my wife who is not in technology in any ways, was able to comprehend its content.